Here I've debunked 12 popular green myths.

 Green Myth 10: You Need To "Warm-Up" Your Car Before Driving In The Winter Months

 Fact: Idling for just a few minutes wastes gasoline unnecessarily (unless your car is very old).
-And with gas prices being over $3.00/gallon is some areas, wasting it is dang near criminal (if definitely doesn't make $ense)!
+And with gas prices being close to $4.00/gallon is some areas, wasting it is dang near criminal (if definitely doesn't make $ense)!

 When cars had carburetors, engines used thicker oil that required warming up.
 Today's thinner oils allow engines to be driven away sooner.